What to See at the Hoh Rain Forest (Full Guide!)

 How much time do you need in the Hoh Rain Forest?

+We recommend at least 2 to 3 hours to visit the Hoh Rain Forest, although you can certainly stay much longer.
+There’s a campground by the visitor center so you can even stay overnight.
 We recommend that at the very least you complete the Hall of Mosses and Spruce Nature Trail.
 If the visitor center is open, we also recommend that you stop by and look at the exhibits.
-We recommend at least 2 to 3 hours to visit the Hoh Rain Forest, although you can certainly stay much longer.
-There’s a campground by the visitor center so you can even stay overnight.

-Is the Hoh Rainforest worth visiting?
+Is the Hoh Rain Forest worth visiting?

 When is the best time to visit the Hoh Rain Forest?

 The best time to visit the Hoh Rain Forest is between the months of June and September.
 There will be less rain and more sunshine for better lighting.
 We personally love exploring Washington State in September.
 There are less crowds, but the weather is typically very nice.
-During our last trip to the Hoh Rain Forest, we visited in early April.
+During our last trip to the forest, we visited in early April.
 Even with lots of rain, it’s still a beautiful place to visit.
 The forest canopy is so thick, it will protect you from a lot of the rain.

 How much does it cost to visit the Hoh Rain Forest?